-“In my industrial design work I generally follow the concept of form follows function but in my clay work it’s reversed, form comes before function even though most of my clay work is functional.
-I like to embellish on the form and let the form speak to me.
-As a medium clay provides me that opportunity, I create vessels, objects and teapots that embody a dynamic, visual tension that expresses an intensely personal vision.
-The goal I set for myself is that my ceramic art work communicates a sense of feeling; whether it’s exuberance, peace or intrigue.
-Evoking an emotional response from the viewer means I’ve achieved success.”
+In my industrial design work I generally follow the concept of form follows function, but in my clay work it’s reversed, form comes before function even though much of my clay work is functional.
+That’s why I call my forms stories, I’m looking for new shapes and expressions when I reversed the tried and true.
+I like to embellish the form and let it speak to me, see how I feel about it, the function voice is in the distance.
+As a medium clay provides me that opportunity to search and have fun looking to solve these puzzles, I create vessels and teapots and sculpture that embody a visual tension that expresses my personal vision, which is often about struggle.
+The most important goal I set for myself is that my ceramic art work tells a story in feeling.
+I want to communicate that sense of feeling; whether it’s exuberance, peace or whatever and that people can see something there, whatever it is.
+Evoking an emotional response from the viewer means I’ve achieved success.

-“When I shape the clay it’s primarily about process and seeing, the finished pieces are wonderful to me and they must meet my goals, but basically, they just sort of happen.
+When I shape the clay it’s primarily about process and seeing, the finished pieces are wonderful to me and they must meet my goals, but they just sort of happen.
+Occasionally I draw first but I’d rather trust my hands and that part of my brain that shows me the way.
 The reason I experience it that way is because I create the shape of each piece as I’ve got the clay in my hands.
 I spend a great deal of time on each piece and it’s the process of making and understanding what I’m doing that is important to me.
-When I’m into the development of the piece I love getting the relationships just so; the surfaces complimenting the relationships, working out the details of how one form fits up against another, looking at what’s there and moving the forms so the spaces feel right.
-While I’m doing this I access my early training with Rowena Reed Kostellow and remember a joyous time in my life; a time of discovery and discipline; of unearthing a deep talent unbeknown to me.
-When I have a tool or the clay in my hand I feel complete, I’m having fun, it’s the best time there is.”
+When I’m into the development of the piece I love getting the relationships just so; the surfaces complimenting the relationships, working out the details of how one form fits up against another, looking at what’s there and moving the forms so the negative spaces feel right.
+I’m basically dealing with lines, planes, volumes and negative space.
+While I’m doing this I access my early training with Rowena Reed Kostellow.
+Rowena was my first and best mentor, she was my teacher, my Chairperson at Pratt and my teaching colleague there as well.
+It was a joyous time in my life; a time of discovery and discipline; of unearthing a hidden talent.
+To this day when I have a tool and the clay in my hand I feel complete, I’m having a great time, it’s the best there is.